Workshop Program

 Trustworthy uncertainty quantification (UQ) is required for good, safe decision-making when using machine learning models.
 We discuss new UQ methods for regression and classification under the Predictability-Computability-Stability framework.
 This involves (1) training different models on the same dataset, (2) screening out those which make poor predictions, (3) creating a bootstrap ensemble, and (4) using calibration data to create prediction intervals or sets achieving a specified coverage level.
 By combining model selection (screening), uncertainty due to model misspecification and noise (ensembling), and calibration, we obtain predictions on real datasets which are sharper (narrower intervals or smaller sets) and more adaptive to data subgroups than standard one-model conformal prediction.
 Finally, we discuss one challenge that arose in this work: how to evaluate prediction sets in classification, balancing sharpness and adaptivity.
 Drawing from well-known scoring rules for probabilistic predictions, we propose new evaluation metrics for prediction sets and show how they can be used to choose between or tune prediction algorithms.

-XX:YYzm LLM predisposition
+LLM predisposition

 Xin Tong (HKU)